-Importing a Car From the United States into Canada
+Importing a Car From the United States or Mexico into Canada

-Importing a vehicle into Canada is a strictly regulated process that is run by the RIV.
-As soon as you decide to buy a car in the U.S. you should call or review the website of each of the following agencies to confirm the required paperwork and current process.
-We have the contact information on our Government Information Page.
+Importing a vehicle into Canada is a strictly regulated process run by the The Registrar of Imported Vehicles (RIV).
+As soon as you decide to buy a car in the U.S., you should call each of the following agencies or review their websites carefully to confirm the required paperwork and current process.

 - Canadian Border Services Agency (CBSA)